apache/flink-cdc/docs/content/quickstart/mysql-starrocks-pipeline-tutorial.md

    sink:
      type: starrocks
-     name: Starrocks Sink
+     name: StarRocks Sink
      jdbc-url: jdbc:mysql://127.0.0.1:9030
      load-url: 127.0.0.1:8030
      username: root
      password: ""
+     table.create.properties.replication_num: 1

    pipeline:
-     name: Sync MySQL Database to Starrocks
+     name: Sync MySQL Database to StarRocks
      parallelism: 2

    ```

 Notice that:
-`tables: app_db.\.*` in source synchronize all tables in `app_db` through Regular Matching.
+* `tables: app_db.\.*` in source synchronize all tables in `app_db` through Regular Matching.
-`table.create.properties.replication_num` in sink is because there is only one Starrocks BE node in the Docker image.
+* `table.create.properties.replication_num` in sink is because there is only one StarRocks BE node in the Docker image.

 4. Finally, submit job to Flink Standalone cluster using Cli.